IngmarEissfeldt/ingmars_chat_translator/README.md

 # Ingmars Chat Translator

 ## How to use the app
-The latest release should have a version specific tutorial Otherwise a version can be found here:
+The latest release should have a version specific tutorial. \n Otherwise a version can be found here:

 ## To recreate the environment